benjystanton/benjystanton.github.io/_posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 I got an amazing response, and I recommend you take a [look at the entire thread](https://twitter.com/benjystanton/status/1096064210566561793), but I've tried to condense the tips into this blog post.

-## Tips for being resilient service designer
+## Tips for being a resilient service designer

 - Buddy up
 - Talk to others outside of work